hfahrudin/fraud-chatbot/README.md

 # Nokcha - Fraud Q&A Chatbot

-Nokcha agent is one stop solution to analyze fraud related matters within provided context.
+Nokcha agent is an AI Assistant that fuses tabular data and documents into clear fraud insights.
 It uses a combination of a vector database (FAISS) for knowledge retrieval and a SQL database (SQLite) for structured data queries.
 The chatbot is built with FastAPI and powered by `deepagent`.

 ## Features